iislucas/google-cal-events-viewer/README.md

 ```
 BUCKET_NAME_AND_PATH=...

+# for the calendar component
-gcloud storage cp -R ./dist/google-cal-events-viewer/wc/* gs://${BUCKET_NAME_AND_PATH}
+gcloud storage cp -R ./dist/google-cal-events-viewer/calendar-wc/* gs://${BUCKET_NAME_AND_PATH}
 ```

-For testing, you can serve the standalone web-component for interactive testing:
+For testing, you can serve the standalone web-components for interactive testing:

 ```
+# serve the calendar web component
-npm start:wc
+npm run start:wc
 ```

 ### Deploy to FireBase